Appforge-lab/Vise.css/README.md

 ## Approach

-Vise is not the usual framework, it's not based only on making CSS styling a faster process but also forged with the some notions in mind:
+Vise is not the usual framework, it's not based only on making CSS styling a faster process but also forged with some notions in mind:

 - **Encaplsulation**